 Prior to joining WPN, Tony served as Executive Director of United Neighborhood Centers of Milwaukee (UNCOM), a collaborative of Milwaukee Settlement House Neighborhood Centers and as publisher of the Milwaukee Neighborhood News Service.
 Before UNCOM, he led Community Relations efforts for Harley-Davidson, Inc. In that role, Tony developed strategic plans and implemented outreach and programs for a number of factory-based and national efforts and directed community outreach to support major company sponsored initiatives and philanthropic efforts.

-Before joining Harley-Davidson, Tony held community and public relations leadership/executive positions for organizations including Milwaukee Bucks Professional Basketball Inc., the Boys and Girls Clubs and public relations and marketing firms.
+Before joining Harley-Davidson, Tony held community and public relations leadership/executive positions for organizations including Milwaukee Bucks Professional Basketball Inc., the Boys and Girls Clubs of Greater Milwaukee, and public relations and marketing firms.

 Tony has been honored for his leadership by the Cardinal Stritch University Alumni Association, Milwaukee Community Journal and Madison 365 publication.
-He has served on various community boards and volunteered for several initiatives and is currently serving as a board member for the Medical College of Wisconsin Consortium for Advancing a Healthier Wisconsin Endowment and as an appointee of Wisconsin Governor Tony Evers serving on the Milwaukee Child Welfare Partnership Council.
-Previously he has served on the boards of the AIDS Resource Center of Wisconsin, Cardinal Stritch University Board of Trustees and College of Business and Management Dean’s Advisory Board.
+He has served on various community boards and volunteered for several initiatives and is currently serving as a Consortium member for Advancing a Healthier Wisconsin Endowment, on the Board of Advisors for the Center for Community and Nonprofit Studies at the University of Wisconsin-Madison, the Milwaukee County Parks Foundation board and as an appointee of Wisconsin Governor Tony Evers serving on both the Milwaukee Child Welfare Partnership Council and Census 2020 Statewide Complete Count Committee.
+Previously he has served on the boards of the AIDS Resource Center of Wisconsin and as a Trustee for Cardinal Stritch University.

-Michelle St. ClairDirector of Member Relations and Resource Development
+Michelle St. Clair, M.S.Director of Member Relations and Resource Development

 As the Director of Member Relations and Resource Development, Michelle is your liaison for membership and sponsorship questions.
 Michelle is passionate about expanding opportunities, improving communities, addressing basic needs – and being part of an organization nurturing philanthropy’s important role in her home state.